Businesses Continuity in the Face of COVID-19

 Contracts- can a contract be cancelled as a result of Coronavirus

 Force Majeure translates literally from French as “superior force” and describes uncontrollable events or “acts of God” that are not the fault of any party and that make it difficult or impossible to carry out normal business.
-A force majeure clause is often inserted into a contract to absolve parties from liability in the event that a party or the parties cannot fulfil the terms of a contract (or if attempting to do so will result in loss or damage of goods) for reasons which are beyond their control.
+A force majeure clause is often inserted into a contract to absolve parties from liability in the event that a party or the parties cannot fulfill the terms of a contract (or if attempting to do so will result in loss or damage of goods) for reasons which are beyond their control.

 FM clauses typically contain very clear notice provisions that need to be followed in order to trigger an FM Event and as a result, one must ensure that correct and timeous notice is given in compliance with the contract.
-Accordingly, a FM Event does not necessarily mean the end of the contract but may provide for the suspension of performance for a period of time, rather than conferring an immediate entitlement to terminate.
+Accordingly, an FM Event does not necessarily mean the end of the contract but may provide for the suspension of performance for a period of time, rather than conferring an immediate entitlement to terminate.

 The cancellation of a big income-generating contract, however, may be daunting for business owners and thus, the right legal experts are needed to assist in times like these.
 Teaming up with a firm such as Andre Pienaar and Associates is essential to get sound legal advice from commercial contract experts in order to not only manage the contract but also any consequences which may flow from the cancellation of a contract.